chamilo/chamilo-lms/plugin/zoom/README.md

 ## Changelog

+**v0.5**

+* Added the ability to create a system announcement.

 **v0.4**

+* The creation of webinars is now allowed.
-Added signed attendance to allow you to configure an attendance sheet where participants register their signature.
+* Added signed attendance to allow you to configure an attendance sheet where participants register their signature.
 The signed attendance functionality is similar to that found in the Exercise Signature plugin but does not reuse it.
+* Allows you to use multiple accounts and subaccounts to create meetings/webinars

 ## Meetings - Webinars